Characters of the Uncharted series: Elena Fisher

 Fisher returns in Uncharted 3: Drake's Deception, where it is revealed that she and Drake have married and then separated in the period between the two games.
 Working on a story in Yemen, she is joined by her ex-husband and Sullivan, and joins their hunt for the city of Ubar.
 Over the course of the adventures, Drake and Fisher reconcile and resume wearing their wedding rings.

 In Uncharted 4: A Thief's End, Fisher is still married to Drake, leading a normal life with him at their home.
-When Drake is offered to do a profitable but illegal salvaging job by his colleague, Fisher encourages him to take the job, with Drake refusing to, insisting he is 'done' with that part of his life.
-However, the next day, Drake, lies to Fisher.
+When Drake is offered to do a profitable but illegal salvaging job by his employer, Fisher encourages him to take the job, with Drake refusing to, insisting he is 'done' with that part of his life.
+However, the next day, Drake lies to Fisher.
 Later, Fisher becomes suspicious and tracks him down, finding Drake looking for clues in Madagascar.
 Drake introduces Fisher to his brother, Sam, who is in debt to a drug lord.
 Hurt that Drake lied to her for weeks, Fisher leaves.
-Eventually, Fisher goes after Drake, and, with the help of Sullivan, finds him, wounded, in the island of the treasure's last sighting.
-As Fisher tended to Drake's wounds, he tells her everything about himself, such as how he learned about the lost pirate treasure in his childhood, how his brother supposedly died and why he refused to make a mention of him after that.
+Eventually, Fisher goes after Drake, and, with the help of Sullivan, finds him wounded on the island of the treasure's last sighting.
+As Fisher tends to Drake's wounds, he opens up to her about Sam and the treasure.
 Afterwards, Fisher aids Drake in rescuing his brother.
 As they search for Sam, Drake apologizes for having lied to Fisher and confesses he felt afraid that he'd drive her away if he told her the truth, and the two reconcile.
 When they eventually rescue Sam and leave the island, Fisher and Drake part ways with Sam and Sullivan and return home.
-Back home, Fisher reveals that she bought the company Drake currently works at so that they can continue having more adventures, claiming to have missed that part of life much to Drake's surprise.
+Back home, Fisher reveals that she bought the salvage company Drake currently works at so that they can continue having more adventures, claiming to have missed that part of life much to Drake's surprise.
 Years later, Fisher and Drake have become well-known explorers and have a daughter named Cassandra, who they named after Drake's mother.
 When Cassandra discovers relics from her parents' adventures, Fisher and Drake decide to tell her about them.

 Naughty Dog designed Fisher as a sidekick and a romantic interest to Drake, and her personality to complement his.
-However, she proves just as capable as Drake at gun battles and resourcefulness.
+She proves just as capable as Drake at gun battles and resourcefulness.
 Her voice actor, Emily Rose, commented that "in the first game, she's a lot younger, she's a lot more naive, and she looks at things as being very possible, and in the second (game), has seen murders and adventure...the way that any person grows, you see that in her.
-She's a little bit more hesitant, a little more cynical".
+She's a little bit more hesitant, a little more cynical."
 Commentators have mentioned how unusually strong and resilient Fisher is for a female character, and GamesRadar UK called her one of the strongest heroines in video gaming.